dkasperowicz/movieInventory/README.md

 Once the necessary changes are made, save the changes.

 ### Presentation Tier
 The presentation tier comes precompiled and ready to be deployed on your environment.
-To use the precompiled code, ensure that the contents of the *dist* folder are on root level of your web server.
+To use the precompiled code, ensure that the contents of the *dist* folder are on root level of your web server; don't put the *dist* folder itself on the root level of your web server.
 In the case of Apache HTTP server, this will be right in the *htdocs* folder.
 You will be able to access it through the following url once your instance of Apache HTTP server is running with the code placed in the root director: http://localhost/.
-If you choose to place the code in a subfolder, the files will need to be modified to work in a subdirectory; this is beyond the scope of this guide.
+If you choose to place the code in a subfolder within the root directory, the files will need to be modified to work in a subdirectory; this is beyond the scope of this guide.

 Source code for the presentation tier can be found in the *movie-inventory-app* directory; it includes the entire Angular presentation tier source code where you're able to compile it yourself.